-The Board has reviewed the independence of its members considering these standards and any other commercial, legal, accounting and familial relationships between the directors and Wabtec and has determined that all of its members are independent, with the exception of Mr. Neupaver and Mr. Betler.
+The Board has reviewed the independence of its members considering these standards and any other commercial, legal, accounting and familial relationships between the directors and Wabtec and has determined that all of its members were independent during 2019, with the exception of Mr. Neupaver, Mr. Santana (who was appointed to his position in July 2019), Mr. Betler (who resigned his position in July 2019) and Mr. Rambaud-Measson (who resigned his position in February 2019).
 Specifically, none of such independent directors has a material relationship with Wabtec, and each such director meets the Board's categorical independence standards and the independence requirements of the NYSE listing standards.
 It is the Company's policy that all directors attend the annual meeting of stockholders if reasonably possible.
-All directors attended the 2016 annual meeting of stockholders.
+All directors attended the 2019 annual meeting of stockholders, except for Mr. Howell.